Jarmahent/article-2-voice/README.md

 Parameters to use when running Article-2-voice

 `-u` or `--url` The url of the article you want to convert <br>
-`-c` or `--config` Where the json config file from google when your create your <br>text-to-speech project is `-o` or `--output` where the output mp3 file will go when the article is converted<br>
+`-c` or `--config` Where the json config file from google when your create your text-to-speech project is<br>
+`-o` or `--output` where the output mp3 file will go when the article is converted<br>
 `-i` or `--id` the project id from Google API<br>